-- Shift gear to neutral. - In the area of the chain sliding guard, press the chain upward toward the swingarm and determine chain tension A.
+- Shift the transmission to neutral position. - In the area after the chain sliding guard, press the chain upward toward the link fork and measure chain tension A.

-The upper part of chain B must be taut.
+Top chain section B must be taut.
 Chain wear is not always even, so you should repeat this measurement at different chain positions.